EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise0/part2.md

 Hello, your-name@nid001780 I am thread 1 of 2 threads in process 7 of 8 total processes executing and I am running on node nid001785.
 ```

-This uses a simpel broadcast for this example but it illitrates that a message has been passed to all the other nodes and each thread is able to access the transmitted information and write a custom resonce.
+This uses a simple broadcast for this example but it illustrates that a message has been passed to all the other nodes and each thread is able to access the transmitted information and write a custom response.

 ## Conclusion

-The point of this exercise was to show that there are different ways to parrallelise a program and use the hardware a high performance computer gives you access to.
-The examples here just report the location of each process and thread however in a more realistic senario each of these examples are different ways to orginise a calculation.
-We might choose different ways to spread out our calculation based on the memory requirement, processing power and communication stratagies that are optimal for a given simulation.
-Choosing the correct stratagy can give perofrmance benefits but potentially at the cost of more complex code.
+The point of this exercise was to show that there are different ways to parallelise a program and use the hardware a high performance computer gives you access to.
+The examples here just report the location of each process and thread however in a more realistic scenario each of these examples are different ways to organise a calculation.
+We might choose different ways to spread out our calculation based on the memory requirement, processing power and communication strategies that are optimal for a given simulation.
+Choosing the correct strategy can give performance benefits but potentially at the cost of more complex code.

 A few other tests you can try to solidify your knowledge: